 Now’s your turn.

-What makes it difficult for you to exercise (or stick to any other health goal)?
+What makes it difficult for your to exercise or stick to any other health goal?

 How can you turn your challenges into opportunities?